ThrowTheSwitch/Unity/docs/UnityHelperScriptsGuide.md

 everything to run smoothly.
 If you provide the same YAML to the generator as used in CMock's configuration, you've already configured the generator properly.

+##### `:externc`

+This option should be defined if you are mixing C and CPP and want your test runners to automatically include extern "C" support when they are generated.

 ##### `:mock_prefix` and `:mock_suffix`

 Unity automatically generates calls to Init, Verify and Destroy for every file